NHMDenmark/HTROCR/README.md

 ![Product Name Screen Shot][pipeline-screenshot]

 NHMD herbarium sheet digitisation pipeline.
 Solution is based on a 2 stage procedure.
 First, text line baselines are detected within the document by relying on the tranformed ARU-Net baseline detector [[1]](#1) pipeline.
 Baselines are then transformed into text line segmentations.
+For superpixel point clustering and subsequent line segmentation, interline distance measurement is computed.
+This is done with closest upper superpixel point projections (see the illustration bellow).
 The resulting images may have ascender and descender features from other lines, however, it has been shown by Romero et al. [[2]](#2) that these have little influence on the transcription performance.
 Obtained segmentations are then forwarded to transcription module, where different transcription variants were proposed.
 The best performing method is based on TrOCR BASE [[3]](#3) configuration.

+![interline][interline-screenshot]

 The project was done as part of MSc thesis: "Herbarium sheet label data digitisation using handwritten text recognition" at the University of Copenhagen.
 Results for transcription module displayed 11.93% Character Error Rate performance on a custom 817 NHMD line sample dataset.
 However, depending on a test document structure, an addition of a segmentation tool may reduce this performance due to incorrect segmentation.

 ## Recommendations for improvement

 - Establish error handling protocol for GT test dataset.
 NHMD data is extremely complicated and even humans are unable to transcribe all of the samples.
 Currently, the test set contains some uncertainty, which is likely reflected in the final performance score.
 - Build an improved historical text synthetic handwritten text generation tool.
 The following repositories can get you started: https://github.com/ankanbhunia/Handwriting-Transformers (global and local text style synthesis) and https://github.com/herobd/handwriting_line_generation (global text style synthesis).
 - Try an external language model.